UberGM/dark/about.md

 title: About
 permalink: /about/
 ---
-This is my jekyll blog.
+This is my website, for random blog posts, and my projects.